Speeches by family and friends can often go one of two ways....

 What to cover- Usual speech givers

-What the father could cover
+What the mother or father could cover

 Thank guests for attending, especially those who have travelled, and those who helped to pull the day together